fwip/mtg_pronouns/reworded_cards.md

 Blue creatures don't untap during their controllers' untap steps.

-At the beginning of each player's upkeep, they may choose any number of tapped blue creatures they controls and pay {4} for each creature chosen this way.
+At the beginning of each player's upkeep, that player may choose any number of tapped blue creatures they control and pay {4} for each creature chosen this way.
 If the player does, untap those creatures.

 Magus of the Abyss 3B
 ---------------

 **Creature**

-At the beginning of each player's upkeep, destroy target nonartifact creature they controls of their choice.
+At the beginning of each player's upkeep, destroy target nonartifact creature that player controls of their choice.
 It can't be regenerated.

 **4 / 3**